YalekW5435/Match-3-Template/README.md

-BEFORE READING THE MAIN SECTIONS: this project depends on the following library "PopLib" (SexyAppBase for crossplatform and opensource).
-Please use the "match3template" folder to build this game, as that is where the assets can be added, modified, and source elements such as scripts, code and necessary things can be done.
+--BEFORE READING THE MAIN SECTIONS:-- this project depends on the following library "PopLib" (SexyAppBase for crossplatform and opensource).
+Please use the "match3template" folder to add your necessary files, as that is where the assets can be added, modified, and source elements such as scripts, code and necessary things can be done.
 This is the dev branch.
 Recommended to use this before uploading releases to master.

-MAIN DESCRIPTION:
+--MAIN DESCRIPTION:--
 This was a project ive been wanting to tackle, or more specfically, *you* the end user to tackle.
 This is supposed to be an open source tile-based match 3 game with original assets, including some modeled by Timmy Skwarchov, that I wish the end user, and the PopCap community, and more importantly, 2d platform gaming community to at most, program.

 Think of this project as the linux kernel, but as a 2d platform game.
 You are free to add your own assets, sounds, images, animations, whatever you wish.